kevin940726/remark-code-import/README.md

 The file path is relative to the markdown file path.

-You may also specify specific lines or ranges:
+You may also specify lines or ranges:

 ````md
 Only line 3: